|

 Cup of coffee from Dunkin' with text '5+ calories'.

 There are 5 calories in a medium Dunkin’ Coffee.
-You can choose from a variety of dairy and flavor options at Dunkin’, including oat milk, coconut milk, skim milk, or whole milk.
+Choose from a variety of dairy and flavor options at Dunkin’, including oat milk, coconut milk, skim milk, or whole milk.

 Adding dairy increases the number of calories and slightly reduces the total caffeine as the amount of milk replaces the amount of coffee in the cup.